viruslobster/in-deep-ship/README.md

     - Each time a program exceeds a time limit it will be penalized 1 point

 ## Battleship Rules
-We will use the standard battleship rules.
-- The game is played on a 10x10 grid.
+- The game is played on a 9x11 grid.
 - Ships are placed horizontally or vertically within the grid without overlapping.
 - The ship types are:
     - Carrier (5)